 - Setting Realistic Goals: Setting realistic goals and expectations is another main objective of a career development system.
-It helps both employees and organization to understand what is feasible for them and how they can achieve their goals.
+It helps both employees and the organization to understand what is feasible for them and how they can achieve their goals.

 - Creating a Pool of Talented Employees: Creating a pool of talented employees is the main objective of organizations.
-After all, they need to meet their staffing needs in present and future and a career development system helps them fulfill their requirements.
+After all, they need to meet their staffing needs in the present and future and a career development system helps them fulfill their requirements.

-- Enhancing the Career Satisfaction: Organizations especially design career development systems for enhancing the career satisfaction of their employees.
-Since they have to retain their valuable assets and prepare them for top notch positions in future, they need to understand their career requirements and expectations from their organization.
+- Enhancing Career Satisfaction: Organizations especially design career development systems for enhancing the career satisfaction of their employees.
+Since they have to retain their valuable assets and prepare them for top-notch positions in the future, they need to understand their career requirements and expectations from their organization.

 - Feedback: Giving feedback on every step is also required within an organization to measure the success rate of a specific policy implemented and initiatives taken by the organization.
-In addition to this, it also helps managers to give feedback for employees’ performance so that they can understand what is expected of them.
+In addition to this, it also helps managers to give feedback on employees’ performance so that they can understand what is expected of them.

-A career development system can be very effective in creating a supportive culture in the organization and help employees grow and utilize their skills to achieve their desires and aspirations related to their career.
+A career development system can be very effective in creating a supportive culture in the organization and help employees grow and utilize their skills to achieve their desires and aspirations related to their careers.
 Both organization and employees can meet their goals simultaneously.

 Student Academic Counseling, Career Advising, And Mentoring

 Effective academic counseling, career advising, and mentoring foster student success and are an integral part of the institutional environment.
-Academic counseling provides students with clear pathways for successful and timely completion of their academic goals, through either degree or certificate programs at two-year colleges or transfer to four-year colleges or universities.
+Academic counseling provides students with clear pathways for successful and timely completion of their academic goals, through either degree or certificate programs at two-year colleges or transfers to four-year colleges or universities.
 Career advising provides information about a wide variety of employment opportunities available in chemistry-based careers.
-Mentoring leads to successful completion of educational and career goals.
+Mentoring leads to the successful completion of educational and career goals.